KaiYuanC/Science-Centre-Membershi-Java/README.md

 HOW TO START THIS PROJECT: Find runnable201803111046.Jar file and run, please enter valid input for items or click enter on the program initialize page

+To see a demonstration of the program, please checkout the video demo on youtube at https://www.youtube.com/watch?v=8pAowg0_gQU
+To see a detailed UI explaination, please checkout file Membership_Management_UI.pdf

 AUTHOR: Kai Yuan Chi

 USER INSTRUCTIONS: The program has the following functions: